hmchen47/DevOps/CICD/k8sFund-LFS258/03-InstallConfig.md

   + [__Kube-router__](https://github.com/cloudnativelabs/kube-router)
     + Feature-filled single binary claimed to "do it all"
     + Project in alpha stage
-    + promise to offer a distributed load balancer, firewall, and reouter purposely built for Kubernetes
+    + promise to offer a distributed load balancer, firewall, and router purposely built for Kubernetes
   + [__Romana__](https://github.com/romana/romana)
     + Aiming at network and security automation for cloud native applications
     + Aiming at large cluster, IPAM-aware topology and integration with __kops__ cluster